deankoch/rswat.maker/README.md

 packages) are open-source, free to use, and well-documented.
-We believe there is a great potential to improve SWAT+ by putting it under the microscope in R, where it can be confronted it with new methodologies and ideas that may deviate from the standard QSWAT+ workflow.
+We believe there is a great potential to improve SWAT+ by putting it under the microscope in R, where it can be confronted it with new methodologies and ideas that may deviate from the boilerplate SWAT+ model building process provided by the SWAT+ developers.

 ## Datasets